occupational therapy assistant

 The Occupational Therapy Assistant program is part of the Health Sciences Division with limited yearly enrollment.
-Applications must be completed by January of each year for admission to the program for the following summer term.
+Applications must be completed by January of each year for admission to the program for the following fall term.

-After acceptance into the program, students begin an eight term sequence of course work including general foundational coursework and Occupational Therapy technical coursework leading to an associate degree in applied science.
+After acceptance into the program, students begin an five term sequence of course work including general foundational coursework and Occupational Therapy technical coursework leading to an associate degree in applied science.
 Students may take the non-OTA course work prior to acceptance into the OTA program.

 Each student will have the opportunity to integrate academic skills with actual hands on experiences throughout the 2 year program ending with two, 8 week full time fieldwork rotations.
 Students must successfully complete Level II fieldwork within the specified deadline dates within the college calendar for the associated fieldwork courses.
 All academic and fieldwork requirements must be completed before the student will be eligible to sit for the National Certification Examination.

 The NCSC occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA.